robweber/omni-epd/README.md

 sharpness=1  # adjust image sharpness, 1 = no adjustment
 ```

 When using the `dither` option the following values are allowed.
+Be aware that some dithering algorithms take a lot of time to run on smaller systems, like a Raspberry Pi.
 [Click here](https://tannerhelland.com/2012/12/28/dithering-eleven-algorithms-source-code.html) for more information on dithering, and it's effects.

 * floyd-steinberg
 * jarvis-judice-ninke